Filipinos: Spanish period (1521–1898)

 A total of 110 Manila-Acapulco galleons set sail between 1565 and 1815, during the Philippines trade with Mexico.
 Until 1593, three or more ships would set sail annually from each port bringing with them the riches of the archipelago to Spain.
 European criollos, mestizos and Portuguese, French and Mexican descent from the Americas, mostly from Latin America came in contact with the Filipinos.
 Japanese, Indian and Cambodian Christians who fled from religious persecutions and killing fields also settled in the Philippines during the 17th until the 19th centuries.
 The Mexicans especially were a major source of military migration to the Philippines and during the Spanish period they were referred to as guachinangos and they readily intermarried and mixed with native Filipinos.
 Bernal, the author of the book "Mexico en Filipinas" contends, that they were middlemen, the guachinangos in contrast to the Spanish and criollos, known as Castila, that had positions in power and were isolated, the guachinangos in the meantime, had interacted with the natives of the Philippines, while in contrast, the exchanges between Castila and native were negligent.
-Following Bernal, these two groups—native Filipinos and the Castila—had been two “mutually unfamiliar castes” that had “no real contact.”
+Following Bernal, these two groups—native Filipinos and the Castila—had been two "mutually unfamiliar castes" that had "no real contact."
 Between them, he clarifies however, were the Chinese traders and the guachinangos (Mexicans).
+In the 1600s, Spain deployed thousands of Mexican and Peruvian soldiers across the many cities and presidios of the Philippines.

 With the inauguration of the Suez Canal in 1867, Spain opened the Philippines for international trade.
-European investors such as British, Dutch, German, Portuguese, Russian, Italian and French were among those who settled in the islands as business increased.
+European investors of British, Dutch, German, Portuguese, Russian, Italian, and French nationality were among those who settled in the islands as business increased.
 More Spaniards and Chinese arrived during the next century.
 Many of these migrants intermarried with local mestizos and assimilated with the indigenous population.

+In the late 1700s to early 1800s, Joaquín Martínez de Zúñiga, an Augustinian Friar, in his Two Volume Book: "Estadismo de las islas Filipinas" compiled a census of the Spanish-Philippines based on the tribute counts (Which represented an average family of seven to ten children and two parents, per tribute) and came upon the following statistics: